-REELMCR specialise in community based drama and participant-led social history documentary films.
+REELMCR specialise in community based drama, participant-led documentary films and ‘living memory’ social history recording and archiving.

-In the past two decades REELMCR has engaged over 1000 individuals in some of our most hard to reach communities.
-From Moss Side to Gorton, Langworthy to Langley, Lower Broughton to Bolton, Burnley, Hathershaw and Fitton Hill, REELMCR has used filmmaking, drama and storytelling to help working-class communities explore the issues and events affecting their lives.
+In the past two decades REELMCR has engaged 1000’s of individuals in some of our most hard to reach communities.
+From Moss Side to Gorton, Langworthy to Langley, Lower Broughton to Bolton, Burnley, Hathershaw and Fitton Hill, REELMCR has used filmmaking, drama and storytelling to help working-class communities creatively explore the issues and events affecting their lives.

 Founded in 2001 by Jacqui Carroll and Terry Egan, REELMCR was designed to allow young people and adults to learn, work and grow together alongside workers who share their backgrounds and life experiences.